dream-mo/prom-elastic-alert/README.md

 ### License

-BFE is under the Apache 2.0 license.
+prom-elastic-alert is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.